ranieremenezes/easyfermi/docs/source/custom_analysis.rst

 .. image:: ./easyfermi_window_delete_source.png
   :width: 700

 * Now manually add your target to the config.yaml file setting the parameter values and ranges as you prefer.
+This name **cannot contain blank spaces** as e.g. "NGC 1022", **neither it can be listed in the adopted Fermi-LAT catalog**, as e.g. "Mkn_421", so please give it single name not listed in the LAT catalog, like "SourceA", "NGC_1022", "Super_duper_Mkn_421", or something else in this line.
 In the figure below we show the example for a power-law model:
 .. code-block::

     data: